 Automation Campaign Analytics

-Automation campaigns have the same analytics as bulk campaigns, once they are activated.
+Automation campaigns have the same analytics as bulk campaigns, once they are activated and emails are sent.
 You can see engagement metrics like open and click rates, as well as unsubscribes, bounces, and complaints.

 The stats for Automation campaign do NOT reset when an email is modified or moved around in a sequence.
-So if you want to track performance of a single step in a sequence you may want to pause the step and create a new version to replace it so you can compare engagement stats side-by-side.
+So if you want to track performance of a single step in a sequence you may want to pause the step and create a new version to replace it so you can compare engagement stats before/after the changes made.

 Examples of Automation Campaigns